-You can read the rest of this rabid vindication of capitalist greed at Pajamas Media yourselves.
-It's mandatory.
+You can read the rest of this rabid vindication of capitalist greed at PJ Media.
 If you are a progressive public school student, ask your pet gerbil to read it to you.
-We're only posting the illustrations.

 Since at some point Pajamas Media upgraded its platform, some links and images in the old posts became broken.
 I'm posting the whole thing here at it was supposed to appear originally.